Raji48/Flutter_Reusable_Component/README.md

 ```
 # Facebook Configuration

  Edit Your Resources and Manifest add this config in your android project.
  Open your /android/app/src/main/res/values/strings.xml file, or create one if it doesn't exists.
  Add the Following code to strings.xml.

+## Android Integration
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <resources>